Posted by Angela Swanson on May 12, 2014

 The back cover, I decorated with scrapbook paper and cutout of Mickey Mouse like I did the other pages.
 Now I have a perfect Disney Autograph Memory Book for Ci Ci's first trip to Disney World.

-Should you want to make a similar book, you can find a chipboard book punched and with the rings very reasonably at StudioCee They will do custom orders of different size books with different amounts of pages.
+Should you want to make a similar book, you can find a chipboard book punched and with the rings very reasonably at shops on Etsy.
+Often shops will do custom orders of different size books with different amounts of pages.

 Have you seen or done any thing prior to a vacation to cut costs?
-Please share them with everyone?
 I could certainly use some ideas!